 Trucks Trains Barges/coasters Vessels

-Sampling point Representative sample should be taken at loading or unloading
+Sampling point Representative sample should be taken at loading or unloading of the

-Sampling point transport means 7
+Sampling point transport means

 Batchmax size 1000 mt 1500 mt 1 final samples 1final samples

 per barge per hold

-Minimum 5 tonnage making up
+Minimum 5

-incremental samples
+incremental samples per truck when

-per truck when weight of truck <15
+weight of truck <15

 mt.

 Minimum

 Minimum number of 8 incremental

-samples per truck
+incremental samples samples per truck \ / making up

-incremental samples when truck weight 100 + the sam pled
+meremental samples when truck weight 100 + the sam pled

 >15 mt.
-100 . •

 A minimum of 40

-incremental samples

-should be taken per
+incremental samples should be taken per

 parcel of various

 trucks.

-Weight of each Max 1 kg
+Weight of each May 1 kg

+incremental sample Max 1 kg

-incremental sample Minimum bulk
+Minimum bulk

 aggregate sample per Min 4 kg

 lot

-100 Aggregate sample can be representatively reduced to at least 4kg to t least 4kg to be
+Aggregate sample can be representatively reduced to at least 4kg to be

 fully grinded by the laboratory and well homogenized before extraction of

-the sample for the analysis (at least 500 grams).

-Final sample to be analysed the sample for the analysis (at least 500 grains).
+Final sample to be the sample for the analysis (at least 500 grams).

-(Recommended volume is 10kg which would lead to less false negatives
+analysed (Recommended volume is 10kg which would lead to less false negatives

 and positives)

+and positives)

 Sample for the The sample for the analysis is prepared from the final sample.
 The remains of the final sample have to be retained for re-analysis

 analysis

 Analyses To be done by laboratory accredited according ISO 17025

-• To be done by laboratory accredited according ISO 17025 To be done by an inspection company accredited according to ISO 17020 or
+To be done by an inspection company accredited according to IS

-Sampling 8 according an ISO 9001 certified + GAFTA approved body
+Sampling according an ISO 9001 certified + GAFTA approved body